Sahastudios1/Sahastudios1/README.md

 - 👋 Hi, I’m Mohammed Saabiq Saha
 - 👀 I’m interested in building ML models
-- 🌱 I’m currently learning Tensorflow Keras
+- 🌱 I love finding cool patterns in data.
-- 💞️ I’m looking to collaborate on projects fo disease classification
+- 💞️ I’m looking to collaborate on projects for disease classification

 <!---
 Sahastudios1/Sahastudios1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.